Anatomy of a coalition

 - Organism-specific nuance inside a standalone organism.
 Each organism’s own book covers that.

-- A canonical list of confluences or organism categories.
+- A canonical list of composite organisms or organism categories.
 See topology-intro — What a coalition is not.

-- Heavy-coalition primitives (enforcement, taxation, judiciary).
+- Deferred-primitives space (enforcement, taxation, judiciary).
 Deferred; see topology-intro — Fixed shapes, open catalogs.